-Lorenzo ISD attendance rate is good and shows to hold steady at 95%.
-We have started an attendance incentive program with prizes and field trips.
+Lorenzo ISD attendance rate is good and remains steady.
+We will continue the attendance incentive program with prizes and field trips.
 This seems to help but there are some of the clientele that do not stress good attendance for their children.
 We are reaching out to parents and even involving law enforcement if need be to encourage them to bring them to school.
 Parents are called if students are not in attendance to help them understand the importance of their children attending school.